mokranekadri/Bank-account-kata/README.md

      }

- ## Application endpoints could be accessed using Swagger2 Ui integrated to the Application with Apis documentation:
+ ## Application Endpoints could be accessed using Swagger2 Ui integrated into the Application with API documentation:
  To do so, visit http://localhost:8080/swagger-ui.html once the application in launched.

  ## This application is configured to run with a Postgresql Database:
  Setup database name,username and password in the properties.yml file

- ## Testing :
+ ## Testing:
- the application is tested using Junit and assertJ.
+ The application is tested using Junit and assertJ.
- 1.Unit tests mainly for the services
+ 1. Unit tests mainly for the services
- 2.integration test for the restControllers allowing some kind of end to end testing
+ 2. Integration test for the restControllers allowing for lightweight end-to-end testing

+ ## Data initialisation :
+ Miration script(liquibase) allows the application initialisation with 4 bank accounts upon start(See changlog.xml file).